wright-group/WrightTools/paper/paper.md

 - There are no agreed-upon file formats.

-The excellent Scientific Python ecosystem is well suited to adress all of these challenges. [@OliphantTravisE2007a] Numpy supports interaction and manipulation of multidmensional datasets. [@OliphantTravisE2006a] Matplotlib supports one, two, and even three-dimensional plotting. [@HunterJohnD2007a] h5py interfaces with hdf5, allowing for storage and access to large multidmensional arrays in a binary format that can be accessed from a variety of different popular languages, including MATLAB and Fortran. [@hdf5]
+The excellent Scientific Python ecosystem is well suited to adress all of these challenges. [@OliphantTravisE2007a] Numpy supports interaction with and manipulation of multidmensional datasets. [@OliphantTravisE2006a] Matplotlib supports one, two, and even three-dimensional plotting. [@HunterJohnD2007a] h5py [cite] interfaces with hdf5 [@hdf5], allowing for storage and access to large multidmensional arrays in a binary format that can be accessed from a variety of different popular languages, including MATLAB and Fortran.
 ``WrightTools`` does not intend to replace or reimplement these core libraries.
 Instead, ``WrightTools`` offers an interface that impedence-matches multidimensional spectroscopy and Scientific Python.